 The appellate review body may recess the review proceedings and reconvene the same without additional notice for good cause.
 Upon the conclusion of oral statements, if allowed, the appellate review body shall conduct its deliberations outside the presence of the parties.
-Upon the conclusion of those deliberations, the appellate review shall be declared finally concluded.
+Upon the conclusion of those deliberations, the appellate review shall be ended.